Impxrtant322/AniMouto-Experimental/README.md

 <a><img align="right" src="https://animouto.moe/logo_128px_bg.png"></a>

 ### Experimental version of AniMouto with new features and bug fixes.
 NOT THE ORIGINAL, DEVELOPED SEPERATELY.
+If you have questions, pop into my [discord server](https://discord.gg/bpEGPyH55Q) and @ Genesis.

 As the original developer of this application has said that they are focusing on other projects and not this, I have decided to take on the challenge of maintaining this project for years to come.